Governance artifacts

 - the canonical definition of concepts;

-- the management of interpretive drifts;
+- the management of interpretive drift;

-- the relation between canon and inference;
+- the relation between canon, inference, and response conditions;

-- the sustainability of semantic artifacts.
+- the sustainability of semantic artifacts;

-It does not cover:
+It does not govern:

 - advertising optimization;